pyexcel-webwares/django-excel/docs/source/index.rst

 Installation
 -------------------

-You can install it via pip:
+You can install django-excel via pip:

 .. code-block:: bash